History of Melbourne Knights FC: Return to State football

 In the opening game of the finals the Knights took on Green Gully.
 The match ended 1-1 after extra time with the Knights taking out the match on penalties.
 Knights then took on the Altona Magic for a spot in the Grand Final.
 The match at Knights Stadium once more saw the game finish 1-1 and go to penalties.
 But it was Altona that took it out 4–3.
 Knights with a second chance at a Grand Final spot took on Heidelberg United, the Knights proved too strong winning 2–1.
 The Grand Final, the club's first in 12 years, took place at Bob Jane Stadium in front of 5,500 mostly Knights fans.
 The club went into the match still missing influential players Franjic and Pelikan, as well as striker Joe Spiteri missing the game due to suspension.
 It was a game that the Knights dominated, creating many chances but failing to convert them.
 The match finished 0-0 after 90 minutes and moved into extra match.
 With the match poised to go to penalties Altona snatched victory with barely a minute left in the match.
 One piece of consolation came with captain Craig Elvin winning the Jimmy Rooney man of the match award.
 Also striker Andrew Barisic had a stellar season scoring 19 goals, the most by a Knights player since Mark Viduka in 1994/95.

 The 2009 VPL season started with a mass exodus of players, this most notably included Andrew Barisic to new A-League franchise Gold Coast United, as well as veterans Joe Spiteri and Steve Iosifidis dropping to lowers leagues to finish off their careers.
 A number of new recruits were brought in, with a strong focus on youth, which saw players brought from the reserves into the senior squad and a handful of players from the Melbourne Victory FC Youth team.
 The side was strengthened with the signings of a few more experienced players, such as Mate Dugandzic who returned from his stint in Croatia.
 The first half of the season was disastrous for the Knights, picking up 11 points from just as many matches as they sat third from bottom.
 The second half of the season saw a marked improvement from the club, as they came within throwing distance of the top 5 only to fall away late in the season.

-The 2010 season will best remembered for activities off the field which saw the monumental return of the Grb to the Melbourne Knights emblem after an absence of almost 15 years, with the club reverting to the emblem proudly worn during its back-to-back NSL championships of the mid 90s.
-The return to the classic emblem was most fitting as the club celebrated the 15th anniversary of those championships, gathering all of the players from that legendary side (except Josip Simunic who was with the Croatian national team) for a successful gala night and reunion match.
+The 2010 season will best be remembered for activities off the field which saw the monumental return of the Grb to the Melbourne Knights emblem after an absence of almost 15 years, with the club reverting to the emblem proudly worn during its back-to-back NSL championships of the mid 90s.
+The return to the classic emblem was most fitting as the club celebrated the 15th anniversary of those championships, gathering all of the players from that legendary side (except Josip Simunic who was with the Croatia national team) for a successful gala night and reunion match.